ISISComputingGroup/ibex_developers_manual/Galils-Under-SECI.md

 # Setup values in IBEX from SECI (a subset)

+The notes below detail how some of the values used by the SECI Galil driver should be translated for use in the EPICS IOC for Galils.

 Motor steps per unit and encoder steps per unit should be inverted (`1/value`).

 Displayed Position